VisLab/EEG-HDF5-Tools/matlab/writeHdf5Structure.md

 writeHdf5Structure(file, root, structure)

 ### Input
-* `file`: the name of the hdf5 file to write the structure to
+* `hdf5File`: The name of the HDF5 file to write the structure to
-* `root`: the root path in the hdf5 file to store the structure in
+* `dataset`: The name of the HDF5 dataset to write the structure to
-* `structure`: the structure variable containing the data
+* `structure`: The structure array containing the data

 ### Output